 Sponsored by Routledge/Taylor and Francis, publisher of Feminist Economics

-Amount: $1,000 to be awarded at the 26th IAFFE Annual Conference in Seoul, South Korea, June 29-July 1, 2017.
-(Conference information is at http://www.iaffe.org/2017-annual-conference/) The funds are intended to partially defray travel costs to attend the annual conference.
-The award winner will also receive a registration fee waiver for the 26th IAFFE Annual Conference.
+Amount: $1,000 to be awarded at the 28th IAFFE Annual Conference in Glasgow, Scotland, June 27-29, 2019.
+Conference information is at http://www.iaffe.org/annual-conferences/2019-annual-conference/.
+The funds are intended to partially defray travel costs to attend the annual conference.
+(For scholars traveling from a long distance, additional funds may be available to assist with travel and conference expenses.)
+The award winner will also receive a registration fee waiver for the 28th IAFFE Annual Conference.

 Criteria: The recipient’s work in activism, advocacy, or scholarship should demonstrate a commitment to one or more of the following issues: